-The church of St. Michael in Betws y Coed was built in the fourteenth or fifteenth century.
-In 1843, it underwent a thorough reconstruction, but from 1873 began to decline due to the construction of a new, larger temple in the village.
+The church of St. Michael in Betws y Coed was most likely built in the 14th century.
+In 1843, it underwent a thorough reconstruction, during which, among other things, two annexes were added to it, but from 1873 began to decline due to the construction of a new, larger temple in the village.
 Necessary repairs were carried out only in the 90s of the twentieth century.

 The church was significantly transformed in the early modern period by adding a northern chapel and a southern sacristy in 1843.
 The original, medieval elements are: the southern, pointed portal of the nave and the niche in the northern wall of the presbytery.
 It houses the effigy of the knight Gruffydd ap Dafydd Goch.
 The Romanesque baptismal font has also been preserved from the original furnishings.

 The church is open to visitors daily from 10.00 to 17.00, from April to the end of October.
 During the remaining period, the key is available over opening hours at the Conwy Valley Railway Museum, opposite the church.
 Although the temple is now officially closed to regular public worship, services are held on St. Michael’s Day in September and at Christmas.